The WoW Warrior Guide

 However, this obviously isn’t the way all or even most battles go, otherwise we’d be seeing the nerfbat quite soon.
 Rrather, most fights head the opposite way quite quickly, especially when caught by surprise by anything from a mage to even rogues.

 Perhaps the most key element to general warrior combat, which takes some work, is always being prepared for every single class and talent build.
 Preparation ahead of time gives us the ability to use our numerous counter-attacks and adjust ourselves to the opponent’s style of combat quickly enough to prevent being slaughtered by the opposition.
+This is also true for any class you play.

 A great resource if you’re at all serious about PvP is Skill Capped.
 They’re not free, but they’re pretty cheap ($4 per month.)
 They have forums, videos, and covers all aspects of PvP for all classes and almost all specs.
 Give them a look.